 8. The Altars Created For The Dead Are Personal And Elemental

-One of the most elaborate aspects of Día de los Muertos are the beautiful altars, called ofrendas (“offerings”), which are created by families and friends of the deceased.
+One of the most elaborate aspects of Día de los Muertos are the beautifully decorated altars, called ofrendas (“offerings”), which are created by families and friends of the deceased.
 The altars are personalized to include photos of the dead, trinkets that belonged to them and sometimes their favorite food.
-In addition, every altar has objects representing the four elements: earth (flowers or food), wind (traditional paper banners), fire (candles) and water.
-Sugar skulls are also used to decorate the altars.
+Every altar also has objects representing the four elements: earth (flowers or food), wind (traditional paper banners), fire (candles) and water.
+Another common (and iconic) item often used to decorate the altars are sugar skulls.

 9. Laughter Plays A Key Role

 Remembering the dead doesn’t have to be sad.
 During Día de los Muertos, participants focus on the positive and try to incorporate laughter into their celebrations.
-Relatives and friends will often tell jokes and believe their deceased loved ones are laughing along with them.
+Relatives and friends will often tell jokes, with the knowledge that their deceased loved ones are laughing along with them.

 10. Disney Tried To Trademark The Holiday

-In 2013, the Walt Disney Company filed an application to trademark the phrase Día de los Muertos in anticipation of an upcoming Pixar film about the holiday.
+In 2013, the Walt Disney Company filed an application to trademark the phrase Día de los Muertos in anticipation of an upcoming Pixar film about the holiday (which was later renamed Coco).
 Needless to say, there was considerable backlash and accusations of commercializing and exploiting Latin American culture.
 Facing mounting pressure, Disney eventually withdrew the application.

 11. UNESCO Gave It A Pretty Cool Shout-Out